SkiDDoUA/HowBig/README.md

 ## Description

-In current version with help of **Machine Learning** and **Augmented Reality** you can pick a dog image and instantly see how big he is in real life.
+In current version with usage of **Machine Learning** and **Augmented Reality** you can pick a dog image and instantly see how big he is in real life.

 ## Resources